GilaCMS/docs/source/schemas.rst

 * **type** (string)

 The field type.
 Specifies how the data is processed.
-If *input_type* is not specified it will also be used as input type.
+If *input_type* is not specified, it will also be used as input type.
 These values can be:
   * text
   * number
   * select
   * meta
+  * time

 * **input_type** (string)

 Specifies what input type will be used.
-Default values for 1.8.0: select, meta, radio, postcategory, media, textarea, tinymce, checkbox, list (list cannot be used in table schemas)
+Options: select, meta, radio, postcategory, media, textarea, tinymce, checkbox, list (list cannot be used in table schemas)

 * **allow_tags** (boolean/string)